 (4) Where the services of a person are for the time being utilized by the Council under this Act, it does not prejudice the existing or accruing rights of that person under the Public Sector Management Act 1994 or any other written law, and service rendered on behalf of the Council pursuant to this Act shall be regarded as not constituting a break in the service in which the person would otherwise have been employed.

-[Section 58 amended by No. 32 of 1994 s.
+[Section 58 amended: No. 32 of 1994 s.
 19.]

 59. Staff